Hara-Kiri: Death of a Samurai: Plot

-Saitō offers to forget the request but Hanshiro insists on continuing with the ritual.
-He requests Omodaka as his second, but he cannot be found.
+Saitō asks Hanshiro Tsugumo to therefore forget the request but he insists on continuing with the ritual.
+Hanshiro requests Omodaka as his second, but he cannot be found.
 His next two requests as second, Matsuzaki and Kawabe, cannot be found either.
-Hanshiro tells them that in June 1617 Motome's father Chijiiwa Jinnai performed unauthorized maintenance work on the castle and was banished.
-He died and left Motome in the care of Tsukumo Hanshiro.
+Knowing something was amiss, Saito accuses Hanshiro Tsugumo of treachery and asked him to reveal his true intentions.
+Hanshiro scornfully tells them the truth: In June 1617 Motome's father Jinnai Chijiiwa performed unauthorized maintenance work on the castle and was banished.
+He died and left Motome in the care of Hanshiro Tsugumo.
 In 1630, Motome married Hanshiro's daughter Miho.
-Her infant son fell ill and Motome sold his sword to cover costs for a while but when a doctor demanded 3 ryo in advance for treatment, Motome attempted the suicide bluff that led to his death.
+Her infant son fell ill and Motome sold his sword to cover costs (hence replacing his swords with bamboo ones) for a while but when a doctor demanded 3 ryo in advance for treatment, Motome attempted the suicide bluff hoping to get money instead, that led to his death.
 His son died of illness and Miho killed herself with the same broken bamboo sword after Motome's body was returned to her with 3 ryo.
-Disgusted at the gruesome nature of Motome's death, Hanshiro hunted down Omodaka, Matsuzaki, and Kawabe and cut off their topknots for not stopping Motome's painful death, causing them to lose face and go into hiding.
+Disgusted at the gruesome nature of Motome's death, Hanshiro an expert swordsman hunted down Omodaka, Matsuzaki, and Kawabe, challenged them to a duel and forcefully cut off their chonmage topknots for their roles in Motome's painful and sadistic death, causing them to lose face and go into hiding.
+Hanshiro Tsugumo sneered that the three samurai who sneered at his son-in-law, Motome Chijiiwa for not being true samurai in begging for money and undertaking a suicide bluff when he was facing such suffering and desperation, are hypocritical and not true samurai themselves, as losing their chonmage topknots was the ultimate dishonor for a samurai and instead of honorably committing seppuku to expiate the shame, they were hiding themselves in their quarters until their topknots grew back and called their behavior "pathetic," in the same way they had insulted Motome Chijiiwa.

-Hanshiro brings the 3 ryo back to Saitō and challenges the other samurai with a bamboo sword, battling many of them capably.
-He says that a warrior's honor is not something just worn for show and knocks down the castle's decorative suit of armor before accepting death.
-Omodaka, Matsuzaki, and Kawabe all commit seppuku out of shame and the other retainers reassemble the suit of armor.
+Hanshiro shows the assembly the 3 disgraced samurai topknots that were neatly labeled with their names, throws the 3 ryo back to Saitō and says that a warrior's honor is not something just worn for show--and--challenges the assembled samurai with a bamboo sword, battling many of them capably.
+In the course of fighting, he knocks down the castle's decorative suit of armor before accepting death.
+The Ii samurai barge into Omodaka's, Matsuzaki's and Kawabe's quarters and they were caught looking disheveled and without their topknots, hence proving Hanshiro Tsugumo's story.
+Their disgrace publicly exposed, Omodaka, Matsuzaki and Kawabe stab themselves to death due to shame and the other retainers reassemble the suit of armor.
 Lord Ii returns to the castle and asks if the suit of armor has been polished, because it is the pride of the castle.